Your quick start: How to create a project plan:

 - What's the project's vision?

-- What's the value of our project results?
+- What's the value of the project results?

 3. What do we aim to achieve?